Before I begin this article, let me put out a disclaimer.

 Born: June 28, 1971

-- World’s 94th richest person on the planet, 15th in Tech, according to Forbes.
+- 2nd richest person on the planet as of 2021, according to Forbes.

-- Co-founder, CEO and CTO of Space Exploration Technologies (SpaceX), a company which develops and manufactures space launch vehicles with state of the art rocket technology.
+- Co-founder, CEO and CTO of Space Exploration Technologies (SpaceX), a company that develops and manufactures space launch vehicles with state of the art rocket technology.

 - Co-founder of X.com which after a merger went on to become PayPal, the company that revolutionized e-commerce and changed the way financial transactions were made forever.

 - Co-founder of Zip2, a web software company that developed and marketed an Internet city guide for the newspaper publishing industry almost a decade before Google Maps was even launched.